 This is the beauty of Delta SkyMiles.
-While flights using your SkyMiles are often expensive, these amazing SkyMiles flash sales we’ve found just in the last year are unbeatable.
-You won’t find these rates on any other airline.
+While flights using your SkyMiles are often expensive, these amazing SkyMiles flash sales we've found over the years are unbeatable.
+You won't find these rates on any other airline.

 How to do it: Patience.
 Flexibility.
 And a healthy stash of SkyMiles.